-- In place of an anchor chart, introduce the reading skill with the bookmark.
+- In place of an anchor chart, introduce the skills of reading comprehension with the bookmark.

-- Send the bookmarks home on library day for at-home reading comprehension practice.
+- Send the bookmarks home on library day.
+Students use bookmarks as at-home reading comprehension for practice.

-- Add the bookmarks to your literacy stations for independent practice.
+- Add the bookmarks to your literacy stations as help for reading comprehension.

-These are the 15 reading comprehension skills on the printable bookmarks.
+These are the 14 skills in reading comprehension included in the bookmarks free printable set:

 - Main Idea